djm-1/portfolio_updated/README.md

 # portfolio_updated
-I am making this website for my father who is ateacher and PHD scholar
+I am making this website for my father who is a teacher and PHD scholar